geckon/2-n_solitaire/README.md

 ### Future plans

 -   Game over (Oh yeah, the game will yell at you at some point)
--   Cards with a value high enough will disappear
 -   High score recording
 -   Special cards?
 -   Limited swapping *next cards*?